josh-wong/josh-wong.github.io/docs/blog/posts/2022-10-11-tell-step-up-challenge.md

 ## Why I'm taking part in the 2022 Step Up Challenge

 I heard about TELL on Twitter a few years ago, but I didn't know about this event until I read about it on the ["TELL 21,081 Steps" blog post on nanikore.net](https://www.nanikore.net/2021/10/11/tell-21081-steps/).

 Living in Japan can get rough for nonnative residents.
 I had heard about how many foreigners struggle with how to proceed after around five years because of being homesick, wanting a better job, or other factors.
 I experienced a similar situation around my five-year anniversary mark.
 If I knew about TELL at that time, I believe I would have gotten the support that I needed and potentially saved quite a lot of yen on questionably helpful self-help books.

+**Simply put:** I believe in TELL's service and want to support their mission.

 ## How I participated in the 2022 Step Up Challenge